go-build-it/ShushDB/README.md

 --------------------

 * Writers: Hold the global public key
-* Shush Servers: Hold the global private key and copies of each Reader's public key
+* Shush Servers: Hold the global private key, copies of each Reader's public key, and a cert for HTTPS
 * Readers: Hold an individual private key

 (TODO: Using a CA would mean that Shush Servers only need to be configured with the signing key, not each Reader's key.
 But using CAs.
 And using TLS certificates.)